-Freelance writing is growing fast, especially with the rise of remote work and the booming demand for digital content.
-Many companies need writers for blogs, marketing, and niche topics like tech or health.
+Many companies need writers for content marketing on topics like tech or health.
 This has made freelance writing one of the most in-demand skills today.

-But how do you find entry-level freelance writing jobs for beginners?
-In short, start by building a simple portfolio, signing up on platforms like Upwork or ProBlogger, and focusing on writing samples in your chosen niche.
+In short, start by building a simple portfolio, signing up on platforms like Upwork or ProBlogger and focusing on writing samples in your chosen niche.

 This article will teach you how to find freelance writing jobs and make money writing.
 Keep in mind that the process won’t be quick and easy because nothing worth it ever is.
 Let’s get started!

-What Qualifications Do I Need to be a Writer?
+What qualifications do I need to be a writer?

-Keep the following things in mind before looking for freelance writing jobs:
+Keep the following things in mind before looking for freelance writing jobs.

-1. Creativity and Curiosity
+1. Creativity and curiosity

 Writing and producing high-quality content begins with ideas.

-- Look at the world with curiosity—ask questions, explore new topics, and write from a fresh angle.
+- Look at the world with curiosity—ask questions, explore new topics, and write from a fresh angle

-- Try different types of writing like blog posts, short stories, or how-to guides.
+- Try different types of writing like blog posts, short stories, or how-to guides

 2. Practice

-- Write every day or a few times a week.
+- Write every day or a few times a week

-- Pick a topic and set a timer—try writing without stopping to edit.
+- Pick a topic and set a timer—try writing without stopping to edit

 3. Experience

 Learn by doing.
-Here’s how:
+Here are two suggestions:

-- Take a short course in copywriting, SEO, blogging, or storytelling.
+- Take a short course in copywriting, SEO, blogging or storytelling

-- Watch free tutorials on YouTube on how to create guest posts and high-quality articles, or check out writing guides online.
+- Watch free tutorials on YouTube on how to create guest posts and high-quality articles, or check out writing guides online

-- Join writing groups to learn from others and get feedback.
+- Join writing groups to learn from others and get feedback

-- Learn the difference between writing a great article and writing a blog post.
+- Learn the difference between writing a great article and writing a blog post

-- A blog using WordPress, Medium, or Substack
+- A blog using WordPress, Medium or Substack

 - A few pieces in different styles (informal, formal, informative, persuasive)